Tax Breaks for Seniors and Retirees

 Older Taxpayers May Qualify for a Few Tax Breaks

 Growing older isn’t something most people look forward to.
-Sure, not having to go to work every day has its appeal, but living on a fixed income has its drawbacks.
+Sure, the idea of not having to go to work every day is appealing, but living on a fixed income has its drawbacks.
 The Internal Revenue Service is actually sympathetic.
-The tax code offers a few breaks for those who are getting up in years, including a special tax credit just for seniors.
+The U.S. tax code offers a few breaks for those who are getting up in years, including a special tax credit just for seniors.

 You Get a Larger Standard Deduction

 You won't have to pay taxes on as much of your income when you get older because the IRS allows you to begin taking an additional standard deduction when you turn 65.
 If you’re single or you file as head of household, you can add an extra $1,600 to the standard deduction you’re otherwise eligible for as of 2018.

 You must turn 65 by the last day of the tax year, but here’s a catch: The IRS says you actually turn 65 on the day before your birthday.
-Therefore, if you were born on January 1, you qualify as of December 31—just in the nick of time to claim the extra deduction for that tax year.
+If you were born on January 1, you would qualify as of December 31—just in the nick of time to claim the extra deduction for that tax year.